 Summary and conclusions

-- Learned helplessness is a state of mind where someone believes, based on their past experiences, that they are unable to affect the outcome of the situation that they are in, regardless of any action that they might take.
+- Learned helplessness is an acquired state of mind, where someone believes, based on past experience, that they are unable to affect the outcome of situations that they’re in, regardless of any action they might take.

 - Essentially, when someone acquires learned helplessness, they develop the expectation that a certain event is going to have a negative outcome, and that there is nothing that they can do in order to change it.